plexlad/Carothar-5e/README.md

 For documentation and quick reference for developers, check it out on the [wiki page](https://github.com/toastielad/Carothar-5e/wiki).

 ## Installation
 Not available yet.
-You can still use the code given, just not in a convenient way.
-Once documentation is up, it will be easier.
-Check later for updates.
+You can still use the code given, just make sure that instead of trying to install an npm package (which doesn't exist), clone the repository and `require('./index.js')` instead of the package!
+From there, check out the getting starting page in the wiki/docs. npm support is coming soon.

 ## Goals
 To have a functional framework, we want to make sure that the major mechanical elements are implemented.
 The system should also be modular, to allow for custom content to flourish.
 Next, we need a way to actually interact with the framework.
 This can be done through interactive UIs that can highlight certain features and can be maintained by a community for the most positive feedback.
 I will be developing a CLI and GUI for this purpose.